cyberark/conjur/design/oss_suite_release.md

 - Augmenting landing page to have an easy way to submit a GitHub issue and be directed to the right repo's backlog.
-- Creating a template for the user-facing READMEs of the component repos beyond just directing them to the OSS suite (eg what basic info should always be included in the GitHub READMEs, which by custom in open source contains basic usage info).
+- Creating a template for the user-facing READMEs of the component repos beyond just directing them to the Conjur Open Source suite (eg what basic info should always be included in the GitHub READMEs, which by custom in open source contains basic usage info).
 - Published contributor guidelines are available in a central place in GitHub.
-- Enable running the integration test suites in the individual components using versions explicitly from the OSS suite release.
+- Enable running the integration test suites in the individual components using versions explicitly from the Conjur Open Source suite release.
 - Adding use case flows to the conjur.org documentation and to the automated end-to-end tests in the open source release.
-- Deeply evaluate the automated unit and integration test coverage in the OSS suite components.
+- Deeply evaluate the automated unit and integration test coverage in the Conjur Open Source suite components.
 - Add support for deprecating components, and potentially supporting multiple versions during the deprecation period.